Tri Area Warriors Volleyball Club (the "Corporation")

 Dispute Resolution Mechanism

-All costs of the mediators appointed in accordance with this section shall be borne equally by the parties to the dispute or the controversy.
-All costs of the arbitrators appointed in accordance with this section shall be borne by such parties as may be determined by the arbitrators.
+All costs of the dispute resolution shall be borne equally by the parties to the dispute or the controversy.

 By-laws and Effective Date